GGonryun/warp-portal/sudo/README.md

 ```

 **Important Notes:**
-- `warp-portal-admin` and `warp-portal-user` groups are created by the installation process
+- `warp-portal-admin` (GID 64200) and `warp-portal-user` (GID 64201) groups are created by the installation process
-- GIDs are automatically assigned by the system to avoid conflicts
+- Reserved GIDs are used to ensure consistency across systems
 - Users in the `sudoers` list automatically get the `warp-portal-admin` group via daemon
-- No hardcoded GIDs - system assigns available IDs during group creation
+- Reserved GIDs 64200-64201 are used to avoid conflicts with system-assigned IDs

 ### Manual Group Management
 You can also manually add users to groups if needed: